-This was also the year where sleep deprivation, a sensory sensitive child, debilitating chronic tailbone pain and mental health challenges were all prominent themes in my personal life.
+This was also the year where sleep deprivation, debilitating chronic pain and mental health challenges were all prominent themes in my personal life.

-There were many sacrifices and growing pains.
-There were times of discomfort.
-But I held a vision in my heart and I was confident that this was the path I was meant to be on…
+There were many highs and many, many lows during my first few years of business...
+But through it all I held a vision in my heart and I was confident that this was the path I was meant to be on.

-As I ventured further down the path of women’s health, professional growth and personal development, I was introduced to advanced level training in restorative exercise, pelvic health and functional movement.
-I made some important changes to my activities of daily living and started stacking more movement into my life.
-I ditched my shoes whenever possible.
-I embraced sitting on the floor.
-I started hanging from monkey bars.
-I took advantage of online technology for more professional development opportunities, connecting with kindred spirits from around the world.
-I took my training to the next level - and learned to embrace my quirky ways in the process.
-This was the year I truly embraced my role as women's health therapist!
+As I ventured further down the path of women’s health, I was introduced to advanced level training in restorative exercise and functional movement.
+I made some important changes to my activities of daily living; I ditched my shoes whenever possible, I embraced sitting on the floor and I started hanging from monkey bars.
+I invested in more training and mentoring and was finally feeling confident in my role as women's health therapist!

-In 2017, I realized I was spreading myself too thin.
-I was essentially trying to grow two separate businesses -- a small town brick + mortar and an online consulting company with a focus on personal growth and support for therapists.
+This was the year of hitting a glass ceiling in two separate businesses -- a cash-based brick + mortar therapy practice and an online company with a focus on professional growth for therapists.
 Something had to give.

 In July of 2017, while on vacation with my family, the wildfires hit our region of British Columbia, forcing everyone in our community to evacuate.
 We embraced our minimalist lifestyle and left our home (and my brick + mortar practice) for over 60 days.

-This was a huge hit to my business but also a sign from the Universe for me to put on my big girl pants and follow my heart.
+This was a huge hit to my business but also a sign from the Universe for me to follow my heart.
 I made the tough decision to let go of my brick + mortar practice and re-brand under my own name.
-I was going all in on my coaching and consulting.
-I was location independent.
-I was also having a minor identity crisis, as I was no longer referring to myself as “an OT”.
+I was going all in on my coaching and consulting where I could be location independent.

-The last half of 2017 would prove to be the most challenging, with my husband’s workplace of 18 years burning down and my six-year-old son receiving an unexpected diagnosis of a brain tumour.
-We wrapped up the year by being airlifted to the children's hospital and supporting my son through an emergency sub occipital craniotomy (and the ensuing rehab process).
-Despite the financial uncertainty, I was so thankful to be in control of my schedule and to be flexible in working from home!
-The theme of 2017 was one of RESILIENCE.
+The last two months of 2017 would prove to be the most challenging, with my husband’s workplace of 18 years burning down (i.e. our financial stability going up in smoke) and my six-year-old son getting diagnosed with a brain tumour, resulting in us being airlifted to the children's hospital for an emergency sub-occipital craniotomy.
+Despite all of the financial and utter chaos, I was so thankful to be in control of my schedule, to have experience as a pediatric therapist and to be flexible in working from home!